HadrienG2/subwoofer/README.md

-You can check the Cargo.toml file for a full description of all available cargo features, but the following is a quick guide to the execution configurations that you will typically wish for.
+You can check the Cargo.toml file for a full description of all available cargo features, but the following is a quick guide to the execution configurations that you will typically wish for in the initial exploration step.

 ---

-First of all, you can quickly check if your CPU performance seems to degrade in the presence of subnormals, and if so which arithmetic operations are affected, by running `cargo bench` in the default (minimal) configuration.
+First of all, you can quickly check if your CPU performance seems to degrade in the presence of subnormals, and if so which arithmetic operations are affected, by running `cargo bench` in the default (rather minimal) configuration, which will run to completion in less than an hour.

 ```bash
 cargo bench